 Without breaking stride, she slipped through the gate and bounded out over the cracked sidewalk.
 No headlights stained the asphalt of the road.
 She barreled across without looking in either direction.
 Straight ahead, past a single-room office of orange stucco, was one of the narrow paths leading into the projects.
 It wasn’t much for an escape route.
 Still, she had no choice.
 The arrow of her inertia was pointed solidly forward.
 The racing footsteps and shouts from behind chased her into it.

-Every step of her stride carried the bulk of her winter clothing.
 Her lungs burned with the icy air, but she had no choice but to run as fast as she could.
 It was only a matter of moments before the warm glow of her childhood street was replaced by the blazing glare of the stadium-caliber floodlights.
 The open air became solid blocks of unpainted concrete.
 Her own stark shadow grew longer and shorter; she had to keep chasing it.